 While it is not necessary to be at peak physical fitness to undertake a multi-day/week tour, you should be able to comfortably cycle a distance close to your planned daily average before setting off.
-You will build some fitness while on the road, as long as you’re getting enough sleep, hydration, and nutrition.
+Nevertheless, you will build some fitness while on the road, as long as you’re getting enough sleep, hydration, and nutrition.

 In advance of your trip, watch some videos and practice fixing basic mechanical issues that could arise while you’re on the road.
 Knowing how to fix a link in your chain, patch or replace a burst tube, and adjust your brakes and gears, will be crucial skills to have when it happens on the road.
 Not if, when.

-1. Bike & Components
+1. Bike and Components

 Optimizing your packed gear should take some focused time as well.
 In the case of packing for a trip where you have to physically lug it all for hours upon hours of cycling over the course of many days, less is definitely more.
 Adopting a minimalist attitude when going on long journeys will really add to the comfort and convenience of your trip.

-- 650b (27.5″) Most common touring wheel size that’s great for both on- and off the road
+- 650b (27.5″) – Most common touring wheel size that’s great for both on and off-road

-- 700c – Road bike wheels for faster on-road commutes
+- 700c (29″) – Larger bike wheels for faster rolling

-One consideration for handlebars should be the number of hand positions it offers you, helping to alleviate pressure on your wrists when you’re spending several hours on the road on a given day.
-Drop style bars give a greater choice for hand positions and so are usually more common amongst touring bike models.
+One consideration for handlebars should be the number of hand positions it offers you, helping alleviate pressure on your wrists when you’re spending several hours on the road on a given day.
+Drop style bars give a greater choice for hand positions and are usually more common amongst touring bike models.

 Having a comfortable saddle will be down to your specific body type.
 Widely regarded as a worthwhile upgrade in the bike touring community is the leather saddle by Brooks, which molds to the shape of your sit bones after a few hours of usage, resulting in unparalleled comfort for long journeys.

-You can also get your standard platform pedals or a combination pedal with mountain bike clipless & platform options in the same pedal.
+You can also get your standard platform pedals or a combination pedal with mountain bike clipless and platform options in the same pedal.
 One small caveat is that they can be difficult to get used to and may result in a hard fall if you don’t clip out in time to put your leg out when stopping.

 2) Bikepacking Gear

-Just like you pack an extra tube & a hand pump for your weekly rides (or at least you should), you need to prepare for the unexpected while out on the road or trail, potentially in remote areas with limited resources.
+Just like you pack an extra tube and a hand pump for your weekly rides (or at least you should), you need to prepare for the unexpected while out on the road or trail, potentially in remote areas with limited resources.

-The Ortlieb brand is a long time favorite due to its durability and waterproofing.
-Rockbros is a well-respected, but more wallet-friendly, pannier bag.
-But whatever you choose, ensure it’s been highly- and well-reviewed: you don’t want a wet tent and clothes to climb into after a long day in the saddle.
+The Ortlieb brand is a long-time favorite due to its durability and waterproofing.
+Rockbros is another well-respected but more wallet-friendly pannier bag.
+But whatever you choose, ensure it has good reviews from a wide range of users; you don’t want a wet tent and clothes to climb into after a long day in the saddle.

-A good quality U-Lock is important for any urban biking.
-Abus & Kryptonite are two of the safest options out there.
-Having a shorter “U” will give less space to lock but also less space for potential thieves to get leverage to break it.
+Using good bike security habits and a high-quality lock is important for any urban biking.
+Abus and Kryptonite are two of the safest options out there.
+Having a smaller “U” on your u-lock will give less space to lock but also less space for potential thieves to get leverage to break it.

 This will obviously vary depending on where you decide to tour, but a solid base will include:

-Your helmet is the most important piece of clothing while on the bike.
+- Your helmet is the most important piece of clothing while on the bike.
 Wear it always and with pride.

-A quality rain jacket is going to be your best friend.
-You usually get what you pay for when it comes to rain protection & breathability, so investing in a good jacket will ensure you stay dry and warm/cool, especially important when traveling in especially hot or cold months.
+- A quality rain jacket is going to be your best friend.
+You usually get what you pay for when it comes to rain protection and breathability, so investing in a good jacket will ensure you stay dry and warm/cool, especially important when traveling in especially hot or cold months.
 Bonus points if it’s a bright color for nighttime visibility.

-Microfiber towel(s) are quick-drying and lightweight for travel.
-A minimalist’s dream.
+- Microfiber towels (s) are quick-drying and lightweight for travel—a minimalist’s dream.

-There are many more possibilities when it comes to clothing and these will be subjective, but having these items as your base for any multi-day tour is a great starting point.
+There are many more possibilities for clothing, and these will be subjective, but having these items as your base for any multi-day tour is a great starting point.

-Camping gear needs vary somewhat depending on your destination & the season of your trip, so searching out a bike-touring forum for location- and season,-specific advice would be the best bet to making sure you’re prepared for what’s to come.
+Camping gear needs vary somewhat depending on your destination and the season of your trip, so searching out a bicycle touring forum for location, and season-specific advice would be the best bet to make sure you’re prepared for what’s to come.

-Keep your mind open to trying new things and diverging from the plan as that is where the magic of bicycle touring lies, as the perfect tool to help you see the world.
+Keep your mind open to trying new things and diverging from the plan, as that is where the magic of bicycle touring lies as the perfect tool to help you see the world.